Magnetism in Gemstones

 10.87ct., Moderate, SI 95

 Cobalt Spinels are rare, and most blue Spinels that are marketed as Cobalt Spinels or “cobalt blue” Spinels are actually common blue Spinels colored primarily by iron.
 When cobalt ions replace magnesium ions in Spinel, they produce only pure blue color rather than gray-blue or green-blue.
 Depending on the concentration of cobalt, color saturation can theoretically range from light blue to vivid blue.
-No ratio of iron to cobalt has been established to define what makes a true Cobalt Spinel, but logically, cobalt must either be the dominant cause of color or an equal contributor to color.
+No ratio of iron to cobalt has been established to define what makes a true Cobalt Spinel, but logically, cobalt must either be the dominant cause of color or at least an equal contributor of color.

 Pure blue color in a natural Spinel is a sure sign that the gem is a genuine Cobalt Spinel.
 But whether iron of cobalt is the dominant chromophore may not always be obvious simply by looking at the color, or by checking the absorption spectrum with a hand-held spectroscope.
 Analysis with a spectrometer is a better means to determine whether or not cobalt is primarily responsible for the blue color.
 Cobalt shows slightly different absorption features on a spectrometer graph than does iron.